aspyct/www.adotreppe.be-v5/contents/index.md

 						- I use "Baume de Warendorf"
 						- or Furacine when it could get infected
 						- other people use honey
-			- @Laminitis, aka "fourbure" in French
+			- @ Laminitis, aka "fourbure" in French
 				- Inflammation of the inside of the hoof
 				- Quite common and super dangerous
 				- Can be triggered by